 Note: PMTUD is only supported by TCP and UDP.
 Other protocols do not support it.
 If PMTUD is enabled on a host, and it almost always is, all TCP/IPv4 or UDP packets from the host will have the DF bit set.

 When a host sends a full MSS data packet with the DF bit set, PMTUD reduces the send MSS value for the connection if it receives information that the packet would require fragmentation.
 A host usually "remembers" the MTU value for a destination since it creates a "host" (/32) entry in its routing table with this MTU value.

-If a router tries to forward an IP datagram, with the DF bit set, onto a link that has a lower MTU than the size of the packet, the router will drop the packet and return an Internet Control Message Protocol (ICMP) "Destination Unreachable" message to the source of this IP datagram, with the code that indicates "fragmentation needed and DF set" (type 3, code 4).
+If a router tries to forward an IPv4 datagram, with the DF bit set, onto a link that has a lower MTU than the size of the packet, the router drops the packet and return an Internet Control Message Protocol (ICMP) "Destination Unreachable" message to the source of this IPv4 datagram, with the code that indicates "fragmentation needed and DF set" (type 3, code 4).
 When the source station receives the ICMP message, it will lower the send MSS, and when TCP retransmits the segment, it will use the smaller segment size.

 Here is an example of an ICMP "fragmentation needed and DF set" message that you might see on a router after the debug ip icmp command is turned on:

 ICMP: dst (10.10.10.10) frag. needed and DF set

 This diagram shows the format of ICMP header of a "fragmentation needed and DF set" "Destination Unreachable" message.